arvindvenkatadri/R-for-Artists-and-Designers/content/authors/arvind/_index.md

 After more than 20 years in technology, Arvind joined the organized philanthropy sector and worked for <u>[**Akshara Foundation, Bangalore**](https://akshara.org.in/)</u> in 2007, where he managed the School Libraries Project, which was funded ( among others ) by the Michael and Susan Dell Foundation (MSDF).
 He worked at <u>[**ChipperSage Education**](https://www.thechippersage.com/)</u>, an education domain startup incubated at the [*NSRCEL, Indian Institute of Management, Bangalore*](https://www.nsrcel.org/).

 He joined <u>[**Srishti Institute of Art, Design, and Technology**](http://srishtimanipalinstitute.in/)</u> in 2014, where he is a part of the Foundation Studies Programme.

+He is currently also employed as Adjunct Professor, School of Commerce and Management Studies, Dayanand Sagar University, Bangalore.